Welcome to the ADA Digital Accessibility Center

-The Digital Accessibility Center (DAC) is a partnership between the ADA Coordinator’s Office, part of the Office of Institutional Equity and the Office of Student Life Disability Services.
-The Digital Accessibility Center provides support to campuses, colleges, and vice presidential units in the following areas:
+The ADA Digital Accessibility Center (ADA DAC) in the ADA Coordinator’s Office, part of the Civil Rights Compliance Office, provides support to campuses, colleges, and vice presidential units in the following areas:

 What is digital accessibility?